Free Leaflets

 Few people know that those with low levels of Vitamin D (the majority of people in the UK have low levels) can have a two to five fold increased risk of breast and colon cancer (see leaflet on cancer and breast cancer risks).
 Low levels double the risk of many other cancers.
 One of the simplest steps you can make to reduce your risk of cancer is to supplement with Vitamin D.

-Also see the leaflet “Useful Books on Cancer”, many of these written by people who survived cancer against the odds.
+Also see the leaflet Useful Books on Cancer, many of these written by people who survived cancer against the odds.
 These books are packed with useful information.
-There are also leaflets on specific cancers, preventing breast and bowel cancer, cancer in general (summarising some of the information in these books) and on cancer prevention.
+There are also leaflets on specific cancers, preventing breast and preventing bowel cancer, a more general one: cancer (summarizing some of the information in these books).
+For anyone who has cancer I was strongly recommend looking at the Canceractive website which is packed with useful information, all from the scientific literature.
+They also have a Canceracive Community where there are many interviews with people who have recovered from stage 3 and 4 cancer (there is a charge for this part of the website).

 3) Diet can have a Major Impact in Chronic Disease